A Simple Way to Get Big and Strong Is:

 Russwole Powerbuilding Split to Maximize Muscle Growth

-12-Week Powerbuilding Program for Beginners
+12-Week Beginner Powerbuilding Program

-4 Day Powerbuilding Split
+4-Day Powerbuilding Split

 Here is your weekly training split that keeps Sunday a rest day*: